 This one should be pretty obvious: Don’t drink and drive!
 Due to the social nature of the sport, we realize this may be easier said than done.
 So, if you frequently go out for rides with you and your buddies, make sure you limit yourself to one drink per hour and to stop at 3 (this number may vary a bit for each person).

 Or, if you really do want to ride and then have a night out drinking with your buddies, then plan ahead.
 Have fun on the open road and then all ride your bikes to the same location.
 Then, leave your bikes there overnight and get home with Uber or Lyft.
 Worst case scenario, you have to pay an expensive Uber ride in the morning to get back to your bike.
-This sounds a whole lot better than getting a DUI or getting in a fatal crash.
+This sounds a whole lot better than getting a DUI or getting in a fatal motorcycle accident.

 Avoiding a Motorcycle Accident: Are You Ready?